insobi/ansible_nxos_example/validate/README.md

 }
 ```

-As a results, you can see below.
+As a results, you can see below file created.
 ```
 [
     {